numpy/numpy/doc/source/user/basics.creation.rst

 1 - 1D array creation objects
 -----------------------------

-The 1D array creation objects e.g. :func:`linspace` and :func:`arange`
+The 1D array creation objects e.g. :func:`numpy.linspace` and
-generally  need at least two inputs: start and end.
+:func:`numpy.arange` generally  need at least two inputs ``start`` and ``stop``.
+Where ``start`` is the first value in the array and ``stop`` specifies the value of the last element in the array.

-:func:`arange` creates arrays with regularly incrementing values.
+:func:`numpy.arange` creates arrays with regularly incrementing values.
 Check the docstring for complete information and examples.
 A few examples are shown: ::

  >>> arange(10)